kevinn03/Workout_map/README.md

 # Workout_map
-Logs outdoor workout sessions on a map
+Logs outdoor workout sessions on a map.
+Current exercises are walking, running, cycling and rollerblading